kratusharma/Deep-learning/README.md

-# Data Augmentation for Deep Learning
+# Deep Learning
-Automatic Data Augmentation for Deep Learning techniques.
+Automatic Data Augmentation for Deep Learning .

 ## Goal
 You can generate new data to train neural networks.
 This is an easy way to prevent the model overfitting.